-19 October 2018, one week to the day of the Dia de la Raza celebrations in Mexico, a caravan of three to four thousand migrant men, wimmin and children, forming part of what's been dubbed the Central American Exodus, stormed the Mexico-Guatemala border at the southern Mexico State of Chiapas demanding passage through Mexico on their way to the United $tates.
-The migrants had spent the previous seven days walking from Honduras, where the caravan originated, in through Guatemala, where they grew in numbers as Guatemalans joined the procession.
-Upon arriving at the Mexico Guatemala border, the migrants were stopped by an assortment of Mexican Armed Forces equipped with riot gear, armored vehicles and Amerikan supplied Blackhawk helicopters.
+19 October 2018 — One week to the day of the Dia de la Raza celebrations in Mexico, a caravan of three to four thousand migrant men, wimmin and children (forming part of what's been dubbed the Central American Exodus) stormed the Mexico-Guatemala border at the southern Mexico State of Chiapas demanding passage through Mexico on their way to the United $tates.
+The migrants had spent the previous seven days walking from Honduras, where the caravan originated, through Guatemala, where they grew in numbers as Guatemalans joined the procession.
+Upon arriving at the Mexico-Guatemala border, the migrants were stopped by an assortment of Mexican Armed Forces equipped with riot gear, armored vehicles and Amerikan-supplied Blackhawk helicopters.
 The neo-colonial government of Mexico was acting on orders of U.$.
 Pre$ident Donald Trump who had issued the threat of economic sanctions against Mexico and warned of sending troops to the joint U.$.-Mexico border if Mexico didn't stop the caravan from reaching the United $tates.
 Similar orders were given to Honduras and Guatemala, who initially ignored the command.
 As a result, Pre$ident Trump has warned of cutting off economic aid to the recalcitrant countries.(1)

 Unfortunately, the assaults on the caravan did not end there.
-Forty-eight hours after being stopped at Suchiate, about half of the caravan was eventually admitted into Mexico while 2000 opted to board buses heading back to Honduras.
-On 22 October, the remaining members of the caravan along with additional Central American refugees already in Chiapas came together, after which their numbers swelled between 7000 to 8000 strong.
-This included the 2000 children in their midst, along with the migrants rights organization Pueblo Sin Fronteras.
+Forty-eight hours after being stopped at Suchiate, about half of the caravan was eventually admitted into Mexico while 2,000 opted to board buses heading back to Honduras.
+On 22 October, the remaining members of the caravan along with additional Central American refugees already in Chiapas came together, after which their numbers swelled to 7,000 to 8,000 strong.
+This included the 2,000 children in their midst, along with the migrants' rights organization Pueblo Sin Fronteras.
 Members of the caravan made a public plea to the United Nations to declare the Central American Exodus a humanitarian crisis.
-They ask the UN to intervene and send envoys and a military escort to monitor the caravan's journey through Mexico which they referred to as a "Corridor of Death".
+They ask the U.N. to intervene and send envoys and a military escort to monitor the caravan's journey through Mexico which they referred to as a "Corridor of Death."
 Representatives of the group accused the Mexican government of perpetuating human rights abuses against them.
 They claimed that wimmin had been raped and children stolen.
 They also spoke of children in the caravan suddenly traveling alone because their parents had disappeared.(3)

-Since 2005 the official number of refugees in the world has climbed from 8.7 million 214.4 million in 2014.(5) However, since the very definition and criteria for refugee status is set by the imperialists themselves, and hence politically motivated, we're sure the real number is way higher.
-For example, according to the UN, Honduras isn't even considered a country of origin for refugees, neither is Mexico and yet the majority of people migrating to the U.$. come from Mexico and certainly the people of Honduras and Guatemala are fleeing conditions comparably worse than the recent crisis in Venezuela.(6)
+Since 2005 the official number of refugees in the world has climbed from 8.7 million to 214.4 million in 2014.(5) However, since the very definition and criteria for refugee status is set by the imperialists themselves, and hence politically motivated, we're sure the real number is way higher.
+For example, according to the U.N., Honduras isn't even considered a country of origin for refugees.
+Neither is Mexico, and yet the majority of people migrating to the United $tates come from Mexico and certainly the people of Honduras and Guatemala are fleeing conditions comparably worse than the recent crisis in Venezuela.(6)

 MIM(Prisons) adds: The U.$.
 National Endowment for Democracy was involved in both the 2009 coup to overthrow Zelaya in Honduras and 2002 coup to overthrow Chavez in Venezuela (later reversed).
 Hillary Clinton infamously helped orchestrate the coup in Honduras as well.
 Since then murderous generals trained by the U.$.
 School of the Amerikkkas have terrorized the population, killing indigenous people, peasants and environmental activists.
 The U.$. has established a large military presence in Honduras since the coup, backing the robbing of land from poor indigenous peasants and peasants of African descent.(9)